samopaki/AirTraffic/README.md

 ```bash
 npm run start
 ```

+**Note:** Please be aware that geolocation requires website to be acceessed over HTTPS

 It will start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
 The port will be displayed to you as `http://localhost:8080`.